 Chunk

 The fundamental storage unit in the memory system.
-A Chunk pairs an immutable identity (always a Sparkle) with a mutable semantic code (any HyperBinary type).
+A Chunk carries a semantic code (any HyperBinary type) along with its derived identity (a Sparkle as implied from the code’s domain/pod).

 Structure